shosti/wacspace.el/README.md

 ### TODO/Contributing

 Wacspace is in early alpha phase, and I plan to add more features and fix behavior.
-Any comments/suggestions/pull requests are welcome.
+Any comments/suggestions/pull requests are much appreciated.
 Eventually, I would also like to include a variety of default configurations for various modes.